barchetta/helidon-examples/examples/packaging/README.md

 ## Fat Jar

-Fat jars are application jars that contain your application code plus its runtime dependencies.
+Fat jars are application jars that contain your application code plus all of its runtime dependencies.
 Fat jars are not recommended because they require either merging of jar files (the basic form of a fat jar) or a special class loader to handle the uber jar variant (which is a jar of jars).
 Both of these add complexity.

+Flattening of jars is also problematic because it can significantly alter the behavior of your program in non-obvious was.
+For example in an MP application if bean-discovery-mode="all" is used, all classes from all jars would be discovered as beans.

 That said, it is possible to create a fat Jar for your Helidon application.